marxram/spidr/deye-esp-mqtt-bridge/ESPIDER_FeatureList.md

 * Bugfix NTP behavior
 * AP - ssid not what is set in Pr
 * MQTT Topic using from Preferences -> Currently Hardcoded: "state_topic": "SolarInverterBridge/inverter
+* Saving AP Net Parameters seems not to work

 ## Feature Improvements